 The National Council for Special Education (NCSE) determines the allocation of Special Education Needs posts for all schools.
-The allocation provided in the initial staffing schedule represents 100% of the school's allocation for the 2021/22 school year (other than where the NCSE sanctions an additional allocation for exceptional circumstances over the course of the 2021/22 school year).
-This allocation is included in Part B of the staffing schedule with 50% as permanent and 50% part-time.
+The allocation provided in the initial staffing schedule represents 100% of the school's allocation for the 2022/23 school year (other than where the NCSE sanctions an additional allocation for exceptional circumstances over the course of the 2022/23 school year).
+This allocation is provided on the staffing schedule in 2 parts - 50% in Part B and 50% in Part D.

-Full details of the allocation model are outlined in Circular 0008/2019.
-Schools that are newly established in the 2021/22 school year will have their Special Education allocation calculated by the Educational Research Centre.
+Full details of the allocation model are outlined in Circular 0021/2022.
+Schools that are newly established in the 2022/23 school year will have their Special Education allocation calculated by the Educational Research Centre.